In the Homeland it was different

-Those who lived close to the refugees are well aware that these homeless people, the ragged, the unfed and barefoot, have not just stood up.
-With their faith, the power of their soul, their culture and their hard work, they fought, evolved and excelled.
-They fought the elements of nature and poverty and won.
-In all the battles, they came out victorious.
-Only one couldn’t win.
-The nostalgia for “the Fatherland”, which like a woodworm ate their guts.
-Their only consolation, the remembrance.
-Most of their conversations, in the field or at night shifts, focused on the Fatherland.
-They wanted to say it and say it again, thinking they were turning back time, they were reliving it.
-Gradually, however, the refugees of the first generation began to flee one by one.
-But they weren’t leaving on their own.
-They took with them their history, their language, their culture.
+Those who lived close to the refugees know very well that these homeless, ragged, starving and barefoot people did not just stand up.
+With their faith, their strength of soul, their culture and their hard work, they fought, progressed and distinguished themselves.
+They fought the forces of nature and poverty and won.
+In all battles they came out victorious.
+Only one thing they could not win.
+The nostalgia for “the Homeland”, which ate their insides like a woodworm.
+Their only consolation was memory.
+Most of their conversations, in the field or at night, were centered on the Homeland.
+They wanted to tell and re-tell it, thinking they were turning back the clock, reliving it.
+Slowly, however, the refugees of the first generation began to leave one by one.
+But they didn’t leave alone.
+They took with them into oblivion, their history, their language, their culture.

-Both books are written in the local dialect spoken by the Greeks of the East and especially on the outskirts of Istanbul, with all the pauses, sounds and rhythm of the orality of that period.
+Both books are written in the idiomatic language spoken by the Greeks of the East and especially in the environs of Constantinople, with all the pauses, sounds and rhythm of the orality of that period.
 I preferred consciously to choose this language, because language, apart from being a means of communication and expression, is also an element of a people’s culture and identity.

-Books are not historical in the typical sense.
-The historical events to which they refer arise through the narration of the protagonists themselves, as their experiential elements.
-They live it themselves, they narrate it, and we learn it ourselves.
-But they are not novels either, because they are based on real events and real persons.
-That’s why I’ve called them historical narratives.
+The books are not historical in the formal sense.
+The historical events to which they refer arise through the narration of the protagonists themselves, as their own experiential elements.
+They live them, they tell them, and we learn them too.
+But they are not novels either, because they are based on real events and real people.
+That is why I have called them historical narratives.

-My heroes don’t just talk about events historically.
-They also talk about their lives and their daily routine.
-They are born, they grow up, they work, they fall in love, they marry, they celebrate, they sing, they dance, they lament.
-Through their narratives we learn about their language, their customs, their songs and dances, their clothes, their festivals, their weddings (joys), their baptisms, their night shifts, their daily occupations, their interaction with each other but also with the Turks, for the self-governing of the communities, for the very important role of the church and especially the simple priest of the village, we learn about the “City” (Istanbul), Izmir and other states, and about the legends of the time (Agia Sofia, etc.).
+My characters don’t just talk about historical events.
+They also talk about their lives and their everyday life.
+They are born, grow up, work, fall in love, marry, celebrate, sing, dance, and grieve.
+Through their narratives we learn about their language, their customs, their songs and dances, their clothing, their festivals, their weddings (joys), their christenings, their nights, their daily activities, the relations between them but also with the Turks, we learn about the self-government of the communities, about the very important role of the church and especially of the village priest, we learn about Constantinople, Smyrna and other cities, and about the legends of the time (Agia-Sofia, etc.).

-Finally, through the pages of the books, it is shown that the annihilation of the Greeks of the Ottoman Empire was not a random event, but the result of a well thought-out Turkish plan which, in combination with the slogan “Turkey to the Turks”, aimed at the disappearance of Christians in every way, and at the creation of a pure Turkish state.
-Its application began in the spring of 1914 in Eastern Thrace and then expanded to Asia Minor and Pontos.
+Finally, through the pages of the books, it emerges that the annihilation of the Greeks of the Ottoman Empire was not a random event, but the result of a well thought out Turkish plan, which, with the slogan “Turkey to the Turks”, aimed at the disappearance of Christians in every way, and the creation of a pure Turkish state.
+Its implementation began in the spring of 1914 in Eastern Thrace and then extended to Asia Minor and Pontus.

-– Angeliki Tsapakidou, Assistant Professor of the University of Western Macedonia and member of the Board of Directors of HARH, coordinator of the event
+– Angeliki Tsapakidou, Assistant Professor at the University of Western Macedonia and member of the HARH Board, moderator of the event.

-– Giorgos Manos, author of the two books.
+– George Manos, author of the two books.

-– Sofia Temekenidou, philologist and member of the Board of Directors of HARH.
+– Sophia Temekenidou, philologist and member of the Board of HARH.

 – Stylianos Manologlou, lawyer.

-– Epaminondas Fachantidis, Emeritus Professor at AUTh and President of the Association of Pontian Associations IP Thessaloniki.
+– Epaminontas Fachantidis, Professor Emeritus of the Aristotle University of Thessaloniki and President of the Association of Pontic Clubs of Thessaloniki.